-The story behind this Japanese black pine is that it comes from Aichi-En nursery in Japan.
-It belonged to my teacher, Mr Junichiro Tanaka until I bought it as a 40th birthday present to myself last year (2015).
+This Japanese black pine comes from Aichi-En nursery in Japan.
+It belonged to my teacher, Mr Junichiro Tanaka until I bought it as a birthday present to myself last year.

-It had at some point suffered a bad red spider mite infestation and the tree was weakened by it.
+It had at some point suffered a bad spider mite infestation and the tree was weakened by it.
 It also caused all the needles to become a rather pale yellowish green.
-Using a high concentration of lime sulphur I have finally been able to get this under control.

 I love powerful trees.
-I guess this is why I love Japanese black pine so much, for me they exude power and have a real presence when on display.
-When walking through the nursery and Mr Tanaka indicated that this tree was for sale I was immediately taken with it.
+I guess this is why I love Japanese black pine so much, for me they project loads of power and have a real presence when on display.
+When walking through the nursery and Mr Tanaka indicated he would sell this tree to me I was immediately enthralled by it.

 Image caption.
 Close up detail of the bark character